 About The University at Buffalo The University at Buffalo (UB) #ubuffalo is one of America's leading public research universities and a flagship of the State University of New York system, recognized for our excellence and our impact.
 UB is a premier, research-intensive public university dedicated to academic excellence.
 Our research, creative activity and people positively impact the world.
 Like the city we call home, UB is distinguished by a culture of resilient optimism, resourceful thinking and pragmatic dreaming that enables us to reach others every day.
 Visit our website to learn more about the University at Buffalo.

 University at Buffalo is an affirmative action/equal opportunity employer and, in keeping with our commitment, welcomes all to apply including veterans and individuals with disabilities.

 To qualify for this position, you must have one or more of the following:

-Two years of full-time experience in electrical work under the supervision of a skilled tradesperson;
+Two years of full-time experience in maintenance electrical or electrical work under the supervision of a skilled trades-person

 When required to operate motor vehicles, candidates must possess a valid New York State driver's license appropriate for the type of vehicle to be operated.

 Must be a quick learner and exhibit self-motivational skills

 Adequate ability to discern colors for monitoring alarm conditions